 The TAP Fund is a useful way of supporting a wide range of local projects across the district, such as:

-- sport, leisure, arts, heritage, culture (for example youth clubs, libraries, allotments, theatres, plays, music)
+- sport, leisure, arts, heritage, culture (for example youth clubs, libraries, allotments, theatres, plays, music), and;

 Projects/activities can be as big or small as the issue you wish to solve.

-Town and parish councils, constituted community and voluntary groups (including ‘Friends of’ groups), registered charities, faith groups and social enterprises may apply for funding.
-Please see the TAP Fund Criteria for more information.
+Town and parish councils, constituted community and voluntary groups (including ‘Friends of’ groups), registered charities, faith groups and social enterprises may apply for funding, see TAP Fund Criteria 2017-18 for more information.